githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 How can one access an element in a list when given the index of the element?
 It is mostly likely that the person who asks this question is still of a mentality that focuses on what I call individual-processing (instead of batch-processing).

-Temptory advocates batch-processing.
+In functional programming, batch-processing is commonly associated with the use of combinators (which are often higher-order functions of relatively small bodies).
+Temptory strongly advocates batch-processing.
+And it does so by making extensive use of templates.

 ## Common Verbs

 I list as follows some common verbs and their variations in the